thoughtfully handcrafted for the modern adventurer

 I was born and raised near Boulder, Colorado.
 Starting at a very young age, I spent a great deal of time exploring my home state.
 Father’s Day was spent hiking; family vacations usually involved short road trips and camping excursions; ski lessons began at the age of four.
 Some of my most vivid childhood memories involve being outdoors: collecting rolly-polly bugs during the summer; building dams and castles at the Great Sand Dunes while the creek ebbed and flowed; spending countless hours along the shores of Lake Dillon.

-Along the way, between childhood and becoming an adult, I strayed from the path from time to time.
-But everything has come full circle.
 My love for the outdoors manifested and grew after graduating from college.
 I now long for early morning hikes in the summer and perfect bluebird ski days--those days that leave your cheeks sun-burnt and your legs aching.

 At the end of the day, at the end of our adventures, we come home.
 We make a pot of tea, pour a glass of wine, open up the crock-pot, and set the table with fresh garden bounties.
 But the adventure is never really over.
 I am continuously inspired by our natural world, and strive to create a lingering sense of discovery through my work.